How Coffee Enemas and Liver-Gallbladder Flushes Improve Your Health By Stimulating Your Liver To Eliminate Toxins

-Many of these chemicals have not been tested for safety or are assumed to be safe in low concentrations–without taking into account that the simultaneous presence of many low-concentration pollutants may have negative effects on our health.
+Many of these chemicals have not been tested for safety or are assumed to be “safe in low concentrations”—without taking into account the fact that the simultaneous presence of many low-concentration pollutants will have negative effects on human health.

 Some chemicals, such as the endocrine disruptors dichlorodiphenyltrichloroethane (DDT) and polychlorinated biphenyls (PCBs), have been banned in the United States for years, but persist in the environment and food chains.

-Since these chemicals have been associated with a variety of illnesses, a number of “detoxification” procedures have been developed that are thought to help eliminate these substances from the body.
+Since these chemicals have been associated with a variety of illnesses, a number of detoxification procedures have been developed to help eliminate these substances from the body.

-I routinely recommend such procedures to patients under our care as they embark on our program of intensive nutritional supplementation.
+I routinely recommend these procedures to patients under my care as they embark on a custom care program that also requires intensive nutritional supplementation.

-On our treatment, patients may develop “flu-like” symptoms that we believe result from the body’s repair mechanisms leading to the release of stored toxins and large amounts of biologically active waste materials.
+As a result of the body’s repair mechanisms, a patient may develop flu-like symptoms that lead to the release of stored toxins and large amounts of biologically active waste materials.

 Procedures such as coffee enemas and liver-gallbladder flushes may help stimulate the liver to rid the body of these waste materials and pollutants.